sparticle999/SpaceCompany/README.md

 # Plans for the Future
 - When loading game, the tab you left on is the tab you now start on
-- Alien Bases in the Kuiper Belt that trade resources
-- Energy to Mass Conversion Machines
 - Resources only makeable, not findable
 - Supercooling with Ice
 - Dyson spheres around stars